TriTue2011/tutorials/README.en.md

 ---

+**Make sure to read each blueprint's description and follow its instructions when installing or updating.**

+---

 ## ⏱ Voice Assist - Devices Schedules / Timers

 Automatically create, extend, pause, resume, or cancel **device schedules** through natural voice commands.